Philotheephilix/CheckMate----Attendance-tracker/README.md

-# PROJECT - X: Attendance Tracker
+# CheckMate: Attendance Tracker

-Welcome to **PROJECT - X**, an innovative attendance tracker application developed by @philotheephilix and @sairammr.
+Welcome to **CheckMate**, an innovative attendance tracker application developed by @philotheephilix and @sairammr.
 This comprehensive tool is designed to simplify attendance management for educational institutions, providing powerful features and a user-friendly interface.

 ## Table of Contents
 - [Overview](#overview)